 First Time Ultra Runners and Hikers :

-I'm not going to discourage anyone from trying but... this is a slow and demanding course and not necessarily the best venue to run your first 50k ultra.
-It has been known to make grown men weep and woman to curse the day race management was born.
+We're not going to discourage anyone from trying but... this is a slow and demanding course and not necessarily the best venue to run your first 50k ultra.
+The entire course is "runnable" but the relentless rocks and hills has been known to make grown men weep and woman to curse the day race management was born.
 Once the race starts, sympathy is not displayed to anyone regardless of the circumstance.
 This is an ultra event and will be conducted accordingly.

 If you're using this race to train for anything else but an ultramarathon of 50 miles or longer then you're wasting your effort.
 If you're trying to get in shape for that special Triathlon, Ironman or marathon we strongly suggest that you choose the Half Cat or a road course for training.